Hardware

 Sony FE 85mm F1.8 lens review: Excellent image quality at a reasonable price

 Overview Announced in early 2017, the Sony FE 85mm F1.8 is a short-tele designed for the company’s mirrorless full-frame a9/a7 models.
-It will of course also serve double duty on the APS-C a6000 series, where it’s more or less a 135mm equivalent.
+It will of course, also serve double duty on the APS-C a6000 series, where it’s more or less a 135mm equivalent.
 Although not a premium G-master model like the F1.4 version announced the year before, it’s a lot smaller and lighter and still has some features that might be considered “premium.”
-This includes a near-silent, twin-focus drive system using a stepping motor, a focus-hold button that can be customised, weather sealing and a nine-blade circular aperture.
-It’s also quite nicely made, with a mainly metal exterior and a large…
+This includes ED glass, a near-silent, twin-focus drive system (using a stepping motor), a focus-hold button that can be customised, weather sealing and a nine-blade circular aperture.
+It’s also quite nicely made, with a mainly metal exterior and…

 -